ghrlt/hangman-game/README.md

   4. Custom few game rules

      - Any new rule customization is welcome!
-Either suggests in an issue or fork & PR!
+Either suggests in discussions tab or fork & PR!